mobile app bar

 Berry had a stellar run with JR Motorsports over nearly a decade of racing, including earning a combined 100 wins — five in the Xfinity Series and 95 in late model racing.

 Berry finally got his big break last year when he got his first full-time Cup ride with Stewart-Haas Racing.
-Unfortunately, success never arrived at a place that had become a rudderless and sinking ship, ultimately leading to SHR closing its doors.
-Berry’s only season with the team saw him earn zero wins, two top-fives, four top-10s and a final season finish of 27th in the standings.
+Unfortunately, his timing was catastrophic.
+SHR became a rudderless and sinking ship, ultimately closing its doors at the end of the 2024 season.

 “I think in a way I left the situation last year kind of questioning if I could race at this level,” he recently admitted.

 Heading into Sunday’s race at Kansas Speedway, Berry has also led 169 laps, the third-most of any WBR driver in the last 42 years – and there are still 25 races remaining to add to that total.
-Only Ryan Blaney (301 laps in 2017) and Buddy Baker (174 laps in 1983) have led more laps in a single season for WBR during that four decade plus stretch than Berry.
+Only Ryan Blaney (301 laps in 2017) and Buddy Baker (174 laps in 1983) have led more laps in a single season for WBR during that four-decade-plus stretch than Berry.

 “It’s been really exciting, honestly,” Berry said of the success he’s enjoyed thus far.
 “It’s just built up everybody’s confidence and we’re having a lot of fun.